redwoodjs/redwoodjs-com-archive/docs/testing.md

 Two situations make testing cells unique:

 1. A single cell can export up to four separate components
-2. There will always be a GraphQL query taking place
+2. There will be a GraphQL query taking place

 The first situation is really no different than regular component testing, you just test more than one component in your test.
 For example: